-If you are a current employee of ColCap, please consider whether you would prefer to report your concern via another channel in the first instance, such as your Manager, the Company Secretary, the Head of Risk or the Head of Human Resources.
+If you are a current employee of ColCap, please consider whether you would prefer to report your concern via another channel in the first instance, such as your Manager, the Chief Risk Officer or the Head of Human Resources.

 06.02 What Matters can be Disclosed?